 Taffy was first cooked in copper kettles over open coal fires, cooled on marble slabs, and pulled from a large hook.
 The “Taffy Pull” was a household enjoyment on Saturday nights as well as an Atlantic City enterprise.
 The process of pulling taffy adds air to the corn syrup and sugar mix.
 First the puller got the taffy to about a 5 foot length, then it is looped over itself on the hook, trapping air between the two lengths of taffy.
 This process of aeration helped to keep the taffy soft.
 The pulled taffy was shaped by hand-rolling it on marble or wooden tables.
 It was then cut to a 2-inch length with scissors and, finally, wrapped in a pre-cut piece of wax paper with a twist at both ends.
 All of this was done by hand and usually within the sight of boardwalk strollers.

-Whatever the origins, Joseph Fralinger really popularized the candy by boxing it and selling it as an Atlantic City souvenir.
-Fralinger's first major competitor was candy maker Enoch James, who refined the recipe, making it less sticky and easier to unwrap.
-James also cut the candy into bite-sized pieces, and is credited with mechanizing the "pulling" process.
-Both Fralinger's and James's stores still operate on the Atlantic City boardwalk.
+Whatever the origins, Joseph Fralinger really popularized the candy by boxing it and selling it as an Atlantic City souvenir in about 1886.
+Fralinger’s first major competitor was candy maker Enoch James, who refined the recipe, making it less sticky and easier to unwrap.
+James also cut the candy into bite-sized pieces, and is credited with mechanizing the “pulling” process.
+Both of the competitor’s stores still operate on the Atlantic City boardwalk.

 Today’s taffy is cooked in large stainless steel or copper kettles and then vacuum cooked a second time.
 The pulling and packaging is now done with machines.
 This produces much more taffy at greater speeds.

 Salt water taffy is still sold on the boardwalks in Atlantic City, nearby island Ocean City, and other tourist beachfront areas throughout the United States and Canada.
 It is also, of course, sold online at BulkCandy Store.